VR333/calculator/ReadMe.txt

    [5] ./app/directives/button/button.js 2.96 kB {0} [built]
     + 1 hidden module

+2. npm run watch
-2. webpack-dev-server (this will run server locally on 8080 port by default).
+3. npm run start (this will run server locally on 8080 port by default).
 So then you need only browser to view a page.